EmilyMarschallNiswonger/BENG183_spliceAI/README.md

 First and foremost, it is important to note that there are a couple of Splice AI versions that exist.
 These include Splice AI-80nt, Splice AI-400nt, Splice AI-2k, Splice AI-10K.
 Of all these models, Splice AI-10k is known to be the most accurate version (Jaganathan, 2024).
 This is due to its capability to analyze a very large input, an input that is up to 10,000 nucleotides long.
 The other models analyze smaller inputs.
 For example, Splice AI-80nt can analyze only up to 80 nucleotides, which is far less than the range of Splice AI-10k.
 Eventually, Splice AI-10k is known to have a 95% top-k accuracy, which is the highest of all versions.

-Therefore, Splice AI-10k is the prevalent model, and will be the focus of our report.
+Therefore, Splice AI-10k is the prevalent model, and the focus of our report.

 <img width="500" height="500" alt="image" src="https://assets.illumina.com/content/dam/illumina-marketing/images/genomics-research/articles/splice-ai/figure-2.jpg"/>

-**Figure 2** Showcases the top-k accuracy values for different Splice AI versions as well as other similar splice-predicting softwares. *(Figure 2, n.d.)*
+**Figure 2.** Showcases the top-k accuracy values for different Splice AI versions as well as other similar splice-predicting softwares. *(Figure 2, n.d.)*

 #### How does Splice AI-10k work?